contraslash/blog_legacy/posts_md/1-welcome-to-ghost.md

 Description:
 Tags: Getting Started
 ---
-# Welcome to GhostYou're live!
+# Welcome to Ghost

+You're live!
 Nice.
 We've put together a little post to introduce you to the Ghost editor and get you started.
 You can manage your content by signing in to the admin area at `<your blog URL>/ghost/`.
 When you arrive, you can select this post from a list on the left and see a preview of it on the right.
 Click the little pencil icon at the top of the preview to edit this post and read the next section!

 ## Getting Started